mahtokamal/OS_foundational_concepts/L1_Windows_OS.md

 Because the registry holds almost all the operating system and user information, it is critical to make sure that it does not become compromised.
 Potentially malicious applications can add registry keys so that they start when the computer is started.
 During a normal boot, the user will not see the program start because the entry is in the registry and the application displays no windows or indication of starting when the computer boots.
 A keylogger, for example, would be devastating to the security of a computer if it were to start at boot without the user’s knowledge or consent.
 When performing normal security audits, or remediating an infected system, review the application startup locations within the registry to ensure that each item is known and safe to run.

 The registry also contains the activity that a user performs during normal day-to-day computer use.
 This includes the history of hardware devices, including all devices that have been connected to the computer including the name, manufacturer and serial number.
 Other information, such as what documents a user and program have opened, where they are located, and when they were accessed is stored in the registry.
 This is all very useful information when a forensics investigation needs to be performed.

+# 1.2.11 Lab - Exploring Processes, Threads, Handles, and Windows Registry

+In this lab, you will explore the processes, threads, and handles using Process Explorer in the SysInternals Suite.
+You will also use the Windows Registry to change a setting.

+- Part 1: Exploring Processes
+- Part 2: Exploring Threads and Handles
+- Part 3: Exploring Windows Registry

+# 1.2.12 Check Your Understanding - Identify the Windows Registry Hive

 # 1.3.
 Windows Configurations and Monitoring
 # 1.3.1 Run as Administrsator